WICG/trust-token-api/README.md

 ```

-The browser will add a new request header with the resulting signature over a context string and CBOR data (`"Trust-Token-v1"||CBOR data)`, along with the public key.
+The browser will add a new request header with the resulting signature over a context string and CBOR data (`"Trust Token v0"||CBOR data)`, along with the public key.
 Something like:

 ```